 At the time of employment, a personnel file is established for each employee.
 It is each employee’s responsibility to keep the Human Resources office advised of changes that should be reflected in their personnel file.
 Such changes include: change in address, telephone number, marital status, number of dependents and person(s) to notify in case of emergency.
 Prompt notification of these changes is essential and will enable the School to contact an employee should the change affect their other records.

 Employees have the right to inspect documents in their personnel file, as provided by law, in the presence of a School representative, at a mutually convenient time.
 Employees also have the right to obtain a copy of their personnel file as provided by law.
 Employees may add their comments to any disputed item in the file.
 The School will restrict disclosure of personnel files to authorized individuals within the School.
 A request for information contained in the personnel file must be directed to the Human Resources office.
-Only the Managing Director of Human Resources or designee is authorized to release information about current or former employees.
+Only the Director of Human Resources or designee is authorized to release information about current or former employees.
 Disclosure of information to outside sources will be limited.
 However, the School will cooperate with requests from authorized law enforcement or local, state or federal agencies conducting official investigations or as otherwise legally required.

 Credible complaints of substantiated investigations into or discipline for egregious misconduct will not be expunged from an employee’s personnel file unless the complaint is heard by an arbitrator, administrative law judge, or the Board and the complaint is deemed to be false, not credible, unsubstantiated or a determination was made that discipline was not warranted.